-John Shepperd (Larry Forbes), J. Carrol Naish (Noel), George Zucco (Dr Robert Renault), Lynne Roberts (Madeline Renault), Mike Mazurki (Rogell), Arthur Shields (Inspector Duval)
+John Shepperd [Shepperd Strudwick] (Larry Forbes), J. Carrol Naish (Noel), George Zucco (Dr Robert Renault), Lynne Roberts (Madeline Renault), Mike Mazurki (Rogell), Arthur Shields (Inspector Duval)

 Larry Forbes arrives in a small French town to visit his fiancee Madeline Renault.
 While he is staying at the inn, another American is murdered in the room he was originally to be sleeping in.
 Suspicion is placed on Noel, the manservant of Madeline’s anthropologist father Dr Robert Renault.
 Larry then discovers that Dr Renault has actually surgically altered Noel from an ape into a human.

-Dr Renault’s Secret was one of the mad scientist films that came out at the height of the great era of mad scientist films during the 1930s and 40s.
+Dr Renault’s Secret was one of the Mad Scientist Film that came out at the height of the great era of mad scientist films during the 1930s and 40s.
 It was actually a remake of an earlier film The Wizard (1927).
-The Wizard is lost today but sounds a fascinating artefact, featuring Gustav von Seyffertitz as the scientist Dr Coriolos who grafts a human face onto an ape and sends it to kill those who condemned his innocent son to the electric chair.
+The Wizard is lost today but sounds a fascinating artifact, featuring Gustav von Seyffertitz as the scientist Dr Coriolos who grafts a human face onto an ape and sends it to kill those who condemned his innocent son to the electric chair.
 This had in turn been based on a lost French short horror film Baloo the Demon Baboon (1913), which was taken from a novel by Gaston Leroux, author of The Phantom of the Opera (1900).